 Scope and Applications of Biotechnology

-- Recombinant DNA technology: The recombinant DNA technology is appreciated as a milestone in development of pharmaceutical biotechnology.
-Different products are prepared by genetic engineering such as human insulin, erythropoietins, tumour necrosis factors, monoclonal antibodies, clotting factor, tissue plasminegen activator, interleukins interferons, antitrypsin etc. The production of human insulin by recombinant DNA techniques was an early goal for the pharmaceutical industry This technique has been used to produce number of natural proteins, vaccines and enzymes Various diagnostic kits have been developed such as tumour kits, pregnancy testing, ovarian cancer detecting test, immunoradiometric assay kits etc.
+- Recombinant DNA technology: The recombinant DNA technology is appreciated as a milestone in the development of pharmaceutical biotechnology.
+Different products are prepared by genetic engineering such as human insulin, erythropoietin, tumor necrosis factors, monoclonal antibodies, clotting factor, tissue plasminogen activator, interleukins interferons, antitrypsin, etc. The production of human insulin by recombinant DNA techniques was an early goal for the pharmaceutical industry This technique has been used to produce a number of natural proteins, vaccines, and enzymes Various diagnostic kits have been developed such as tumor kits, pregnancy testing, ovarian cancer-detecting test, immunoradiometric assay kits, etc.

 - Gene therapy: Inserting a missing gene or replacing a defetive one in human cells is an important outcome of gene therapy.
 This technique uses a harmless vinus to carry the missing a new gene into the appropriate chromosome.
 Gene therapy has been used to treat patients with adenosine deaminase (ADA) deficiency, a cause of severe combined immunodeficiency disease (SICD), in which cells of immune system are missing or inactive Spliceosome-mediated RNA trans splicing (SMaRT) is a new technology for gene therapy that exploits the expressed genetic differences between riormal and diseaed cells This technology may be applied to a wide range of diseases that irvolve the expresion of unique or mutated genes.
 Cystic fibrosis, duchenne muscular dystrophy (DMD), spinal muscular atropy (SMA) diseases are easily treated by SMART gene therapy.